 The undercoat layer is beneath the drawing.
 You may change the order of the layers by dragging the ①Thumbnail image.

-Tap the Bucket button from the (1) Tool Selector Window to select the (2) Fill Tool.
+Tap the Bucket button on the ①Tool Selection window and select the ②Flood Fill tool.

 Tap the ① button to open the Flood Fill Properties window.

 The fill will take the transparency level and color of the starting point and fill in everything with a solid color, including changes in color within the specified range.
 If you would like to use the line drawing layer as an edge then please select ②Opacity as the Edge.
 Also, if you would like to use the fill layer or a photo as the Edge then please select Color as the Edge.
 If you would like to use the illustration as the Edge then press ①Opacity here.
 The strength percentage determines the amount of color change from the start point will be included before it is considered an edge.
 If you select 0% then only the exact same color will be filled in.
 If you select 90% then, for example, if the starting point transparency is 100% then everything between 100% and 10% opacity will be filled in.
 If you select 100% then the entire layer will be filled in regardless of opacity.
 Here we will set the opacity to a ③Strength of 60%.